J888/info-site-v2/README.md

 - Add UI to configure the site config.
 Right now it's just a yaml file.
   - add a version and lastUpdatedAt field to it
   - detect issues with the config? (duplicates, blanks)
+  - wrap in a log in
+- Add UI to configure users.

 ## ENV VARS